 How to treat a ruptured disc

-As we grow older, the discs of cartilage in our spines dehydrate, turning from spongy and pliable to dry and brittle.
-The outer wall of the disc, known as the annulus fibrosus, can then become susceptible to bulging and cracking.
-If the wall cracks, the inner jelly-like material of the disc (nucleus pulposus) may seep out into the spinal canal, a condition known as a ruptured disc.
-This condition is also frequently called a herniated or torn disc.
-If the disc material impinges upon the spinal cord or nerve root, symptoms of pain at the site of impingement — as well as pain, cramping, weakness, numbness and tingling in the limbs — may occur.
+As we grow older, the spinal discs that cushion the vertebrae dry out, turning from flexible to dry and brittle.
+The outer wall of the disc can then become susceptible to bulging and cracking.
+If the wall cracks, the inner material of the disc can push out into the spinal canal, resulting in a ruptured disc.
+If the disc material causes nerve compression, symptoms of pain at the site of impingement — as well as pain, cramping, weakness, numbness and tingling in the limbs — may occur.

-- Physical therapy – A physical therapist can teach you proper body mechanics, helping to correct poor posture and other activities that might be causing your neck or back pain.
+- Physical therapy.
+A physical therapist can teach you proper body mechanics, helping to correct poor posture and other activities that might be causing your neck or back pain.
 A ruptured disc might also benefit from the light aerobic and stretching exercises included in physical therapy.

 - Epidural steroid injections.
 A mixture of steroid and anesthetic medications are injected near the site of nerve compression.
 The anesthetic may help numb the feelings of pain, and the steroid can help reduce inflammation.